Regression-aware Continual Learning for Android Malware Detection: Introduction

 In addition to catastrophic forgetting, model updates in CL scenarios can lead to a distinct and overlooked issue known as \textit{regression}~\cite{yan2021positive}.
 This phenomenon refers to a degradation in the model’s behavior on specific individual samples, particularly those that were correctly classified before an update but are misclassified afterward.
-Unlike forgetting, regression can occur even when the overall performance of the new model improves.
-This is because training and updating procedures are typically designed to minimize an aggregate loss, with no explicit constraints to preserve the model's predictions on specific samples that were already correct.
-As a result, an updated model may become better in terms of detection, but still introduce regression on previously well-classified inputs.
-In security applications, this issue is particularly severe, undermining user trust and creating the perception of a drop in security, a notion we refer to as \textit{security regression}.
-While recent work addresses regression on computer vision and natural language domains~\cite{yan2021positive, zhao2024elodi, schumann2023backward, lai2023improving}, they: (i) overlook security-related tasks such as malware detection; and (ii) do not focus on the interplay between regression and CL.
+Unlike forgetting, regression can occur even when the overall performance of the new model improves: an updated model may report better detection while introducing regression on previously well-learned distributions.
+This is because train and update procedures are typically designed to minimize an aggregate loss, with no explicit constraints to preserve the model's predictions on specific samples that were already correct.
+In security applications, this issue is particularly severe, as model updates may cause previously detected malware samples to evade detection again~\cite{Botacin2020we}, thereby undermining user trust and creating the perception of a security drop.\footnote{\url{https://cloud.google.com/blog/topics/threat-intelligence/churning-out-machine-learning-models-handling-changes-in-model-predictions/}} We refer to this phenomenon as \textit{security regression}.
+While recent work addresses regression on computer vision and natural language domains~\cite{yan2021positive, zhao2024elodi}, they: (i) overlook security-related tasks such as malware detection; and (ii) do not consider CL settings, where the lack of past data further complicates retaining prediction consistency.